openworm/org.geppetto.core/README.md

 This project contains the Geppetto core bundle.
 Inside this module Geppetto keeps all the common interfaces, models, and utilities shared across every other bundle.

-For information about how this fits int Geppetto refer to the umbrella project [org.geppetto](org.geppetto).
+For information about how this fits into [Geppetto](http://www.geppetto.org/) refer to the umbrella project [org.geppetto](https://github.com/openworm/org.geppetto) on GitHub.